lucasbfernandes/banking-system/README.md

     $ lein run 9000

 This will start an HTTP web server running on your localhost on port 9000.
 You can change it if you want to.
+You can also generate a jar and run it by:

+    $ lein compile
+    $ lein uberjar
+    $ cd target/uberjar
+    $ java -jar banking-system-0.1.0-SNAPSHOT-standalone.jar 9000

 It is important to say that this project does not have HTML visualization.
 Therefore you must interact with it using tools such as [Postman](https://www.getpostman.com/).